ngmigrate/ngmigrate.github.io/_posts/2016-07-06-bootstrapping-in-angular-2.md

 ### Angular 1.x Root Component

 When bootstrapping a "Hello world" in Angular 1.x, we'll need a root element.
-This element is the root container for our app, which we can create like so using the `.component()` method:
+This element is the root container for our app, which we can create using the `.component()` method:

 {% highlight javascript %}
 // app.component.js